-4.2.
-Equipment Training Protocol
+4.2 Equipment Training Protocol

-- To receive equipment training, the user has to contact trainers for that particular equipment and schedule a training session. - The user is required to read the equipment operating manual that is available through the AggieFab website before coming to the training session. - During the first training session, the trainer demonstrates the proper usage of the equipment and goes through an actual run using a test sample. - During the second training session, the new user demonstrates the proper usage of the equipment to the trainer. - If the trainer qualifies the user at the second training session, the trainer notifies the lab manager of the result.
+- To receive equipment training, the user has to contact trainers for that particular equipment and schedule a training session. - The user is required to read the equipment operating manual that is available through the AggieFab website before coming to the training session. - During the first training session, the trainer demonstrates the proper usage of the equipment and goes through an actual run using a test sample.
+The trainee is encouraged to take notes and ask questions. - During the second training session, the new user demonstrates the proper usage of the equipment to the trainer. - If the trainer qualifies the user at the second training session, the trainer notifies the lab manager and program specialist of the result.
 This notification has to be submitted using the Equipment Training form in Appendix VI.
 The lab manager makes the final decision on whether the user is authorized to operate the equipment on their own and retains the right to revoke the privilege if a cause for doing so arises.